graphql-java/graphql-java-extended-validation/readme.md

 # Status

-This code is current under construction.
-There is no release and not all parts of it are ready.
+This code is currently under construction.
+There is no release artifact and not all parts of it are ready.

 But the project welcomes all feedback and input on code design and validation requirements.

+It currently passes MOST of its tests - but not all.
+This is a matter of attention and time.

+It has NOT yet been consumed by a production like project and hence its API usefulness has not been tested

 # Using the code